-- International Driving Permit – occasionally requested, but normally your driving licence from your country of residence suffices.
-In the UK, you can get one from the Post Office.
+- International Driving Permit(s) – occasionally requested, but normally your driving licence from your country of residence suffices.
+In the UK, you can get International Driving Permits from the Post Office.
 Make sure you know if you need a 1926, 1949 or a 1968 IDP, or all!

 - Carnet de passage for your bike (depending on country) – required by many African and Middle Eastern countries.